nouatzi/AR9285-rebranding/README.md

 E: USEC_INITIALIZED=6291525
 ```
 This command give us enough informations about the card.
 We are interested in the PCI_ID and PCI_SUBSYS_ID.
 We'll modify both of them.
-We save those informations somewhere, and we repeat this process with the other wireless card: remove the N6205 card, and put back the AR9285 inside the spared laptop.
+We save those informations somewhere, remove the N6205 card, and put back the AR9285 inside the spared laptop, and we repeat the process:
 Result:
 ```
 P: /devices/pci0000:00/0000:00:1c.1/0000:03:00.0